linx-software/Postman_to_Production/README.md

         ,quantityInStock
      FROM dbo.Products;
     ```

-    - Change the ExecuteSQL function to only return a list of rows
+    - Change the return options of the ExecuteSQL function to be 'List of rows'
-    - Add a SetValue function to the event, that will set the response body to the ExecuteSQL result.
+    - Add a SetValue function to the event that will set the response body to the ExecuteSQL result.
+To do this set the Target as '$.Result' and for the source, click on the edit button, then in the Response200 section select 'ExecuteSQL' (the result of the SQL query from the function)
 14. For the getProductByID event:
     - Add an ExecuteSQL function
     - Set the connection to be the DB_Connection setting created above (in step 13)
     - Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/2.%20SELECT%20WHERE%20ID.sql) to that ExecuteSQL function:

     ```SQL
-    SELECT
+    --This query will select a specific product record based on it's product ID SELECT
         id
         ,name
         ,price
         ,quantityInStock
     FROM dbo.Products
-    WHERE Id = @{$.Parameters.Data.productId}
+    WHERE Id = @{$.Parameters.productId}
     ```
+    (_Note: If you get an error stating that the parameter can not be found, remove '@{$.Parameters.productId}' and replace it with the correct parameter passed in via the API call from the '$.Parameters' section in the query editor._)

-    - Change the ExecuteSQL function to only return the first value
+    - Change the return option of the ExecuteSQL function to only return the 'First row'.
-    - Add a SetValue function to the event, that will set the response body to the ExecuteSQL result.
+    - Add a SetValue function to the event that will set the response body to the ExecuteSQL result.
+To do this set the Target as '$.Result' and for the source, click on the edit button, then in the Response200 section select 'ExecuteSQL' (the result of the SQL query from the function)
 15. Debug the RESTHost Service
 #### IN POSTMAN
 16. Run all tests again, they should now pass.